Timur Mutsurayev: Biography

 Mutsurayev was born in Grozny on 25 July 1976.
 In 1991, he became the champion of the Chechen-Ingush ASSR in karate.
 Mutsurayev's most famous song, titled "Jerusalem", gained airplay during the 1999–2000 Battle of Grozny.
-It appears in movie War by Aleksei Balabanov.
+It appears in Alexander Balabanov's 2002 War.
 He participated in the Chechen Wars under the command of Ruslan Gelayev.
 Many of Mutsurayev's songs are intensely supportive of Chechen independence, and he personally believed that peace negotiations would eventually end the Second Chechen War.
 As a curiosity, western rock music of the 90's, particularly Metallica and Nirvana, were his greatest inspiration.
 He also has many songs on Islamic themes.
 After the end of the Second Chechen War in 2000, he left Chechnya and lived in Azerbaijan and Turkey.
 In the period from 2000 to 2008, he visited Ukraine several times.
 More than 30 of his songs were banned by the Russian government as they were labeled "extremist".
 From May to June 2008, Mutsurayev made two audio recordings in the Chechen language, in which he addressed the “people of Khamzat” (meaning Ruslan “Khamzat” Gelayev) He no longer writes or performs music.